skypjack/entt/docs/md/entity.md

 std::vector<entt::organizer::vertex> graph = organizer.graph();
 ```

-The graph is returned in the form of an adjacency list.
+A graph is returned in the form of an adjacency list.
 Each vertex offers the
 following features:

-* `ro_count` and `rw_count`: they return the number of resources accessed in
+* `ro_count` and `rw_count`: the number of resources accessed in read-only or
-  read-only or read-write mode.
+  read-write mode.

-* `ro_dependency` and `rw_dependency`: useful for retrieving the type info
+* `ro_dependency` and `rw_dependency`: type info objects associated with the
-  objects associated with the parameters of the underlying function.
+  parameters of the underlying function.

-* `top_level`: indicates whether a node is a top level one, that is, it has no
+* `top_level`: true if a node is a top level one (it has no entering edges),
-  entering edges.
+  false otherwise.

-* `info`: returns the type info object associated with the underlying function.
+* `info`: type info object associated with the underlying function.

-* `name`: returns the name associated with the given vertex if any, a null
+* `name`: the name associated with the given vertex if any, a null pointer
-  pointer otherwise.
+  otherwise.

 * `callback`: a pointer to the function to execute and whose function type is
   `void(const void *, entt::registry &)`.